Travelling while pregnant

 Before you travel, think about your destination.
 Could you get medical help if you needed it?
 Are any immunisations needed which might be harmful to the pregnancy?

-If you’re travelling to Europe, make sure you that you have a European Health Insurance Card (formerly known as E111), which entitles you to free medical treatment while abroad.
+If you’re travelling to Europe, make sure you that you have travel insurance and either a European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC).

 Travelling by air

 During the last two months of pregnancy, you should not fly if you have raised blood pressure or if you have an increased risk of premature labour.

 Some airlines will allow you to fly beyond the recommended period, but many airlines will need a letter from your midwife or doctor detailing when you are due to give birth.